Last Updated on June 24, 2026

 Spring (March through May)

-Water temperatures climb from the low 60s to the mid-70s.
-Bait pods move inshore as the Gulf warms.
-Migratory species follow current lines north along the Texas coast, stacking up in predictable patterns that make spring one of the most consistent fishing windows of the year.
+Water temperatures rise from the low 60s to the mid-70s as bait pods move closer to shore with the warming Gulf.
+Migratory species follow the current lines north along the Texas coast, accumulating in predictable patterns, making spring one of the most reliable fishing periods of the year.

 Cobia

-The first warm fronts in March push cobia into nearshore waters.
-They travel in small groups along rip tides and current seams, often visible on the surface near floating debris or rays.
-By late April, they stack between the jetties and the first set of rigs.
-Sight-casting or working vertical jigs around structure both produce strikes.
+In March, the first warm fronts drive cobia into nearshore waters, where they move in small groups along rip tides and current seams, often seen near floating debris or rays on the surface.
+By late April, they tend to gather between the jetties and the first rigs.
+Anglers can successively sight-cast or work vertical jigs around structures to catch them.

 - Peak months: Mid-March through May.